COVID-19 Guidance and Answers to Common Questions: 2019-20 School Year

 PDE's Bureau of Special Education and the Bureau of Early Intervention will provide additional details and updated information directly to Local Education Agency (LEA) Special Education Directors.

-Are LEAs (School Districts, Charter Schools, Cyber Charter Schools, IUs, CTCs, etc.) required to meet IDEA timelines for evaluations, re-evaluations, IEP meetings, and reporting?
+Are LEAs (School Districts, Charter Schools, Cyber Charter Schools, IUs, CTCs, etc.) required to meet IDEA timelines for evaluations, re-evaluations, IEP meetings, and reporting (2019-20 academic year)?

 LEAs should make every effort to meet federally- and state-mandated timelines including through virtual means or teleconferences to the extent appropriate and available.
 Typical practices should be followed to the maximum extent possible, which includes ensuring parents and/or guardians are provided with the opportunity to participate meaningfully.